Winter Care Tips for Orchestral Instruments

 Safest in its case

-The simplest way to keep your instrument safe is to always keep it in its case when not being played.
-Cases trap humidity inside and will protect your instrument from sudden temperature changes.
+The simplest way to keep your instrument safe is to always keep it in its case while not in use.
+Cases trap humidity and will protect your instrument from sudden temperature changes.
 Even while stored in a case, you should keep your instrument away from heat sources such as vents and radiators.

-After traveling with your instrument in cold conditions, always allow your instrument to warm up inside its case for at least 15 minutes before removing it.
+After traveling with your instrument in cold conditions, always allow it to warm up inside its case for at least 15 minutes.
 This allows the instrument to warm up slowly and reabsorb any moisture it lost as it cooled down.

 Use a humidifier